LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/Module_05.md

 ## Learning Objectives

-* Discuss the purpose of APIs
+* Discuss the purpose of APIs.
-* Explain the format of a REST API
+* Explain the format of a REST API.
-* Compare and contrast Cloud Endpoints and Apigee
+* Compare and contrast Cloud Endpoints and Apigee.
-* Explore the use case for a manged messaging service
+* Explore the use case for a manged messaging service.
-* Discuss how Cloud Pub/Sub is used as a managed messaging service
+* Discuss how Cloud Pub/Sub is used as a managed messaging service.

 Link to this section can be found [here](https://youtu.be/lD4KoJfp1KU).